Drawing and Print (with Foundation Year)

 The fields of drawing, painting and printmaking are expanding and need professionals with high-level creative and technical skills.

 Studying drawing and print teaches you valuable problem-solving, teamwork and creative thinking skills.
 You'll become a strong visualiser who can successfully communicate ideas and concepts through your artwork.

 Why study this course?

-You will learn how the art world works and test yourselves outside the University.
-Work experience, collaborations and live projects take place throughout the course.
+Learn how the fine art world works and test yourself outside the university.
+Gain valuable practical experience through work placements, collaborations and live projects throughout the course.